rgb-archive/spec/protocol_specifications.md

      * Colored Output 1: address of the Nth receiver (if performing an *Address-Based* transaction)
      * Colored Output 2: (optional) another address of the payer for the colored (up to capacity) and non-colored change

-The payer also produces a new proof containing:
+The payer also produces a new transfer proof containing:

-* RGB Meta-script version
 * A list of triplets made with:
-	* color of the token being transacted
+	* color of the token being transacted;
-	* amount being transacted
+	* amount being transacted;
-	* either the hash of an UTXO in the form (TX_hash, index) to send an *UTXO-Based*
+	* either the hash of an UTXO in the form `SHA256(TX_HASH:OUTPUT_INDEX)` to send an *UTXO-Based* tx or the index of the output sent to the receiver to send an *Address-Based* tx;
-* Meta-script-related transaction meta-data
+* Signature(s) of the proof using the same pubkeys specified in the Bitcoin `scriptPubKey`;
-* The parameters used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**
+* The parameter(s) used to create the signature, in order to allow the payee and the following receivers of these tokens to verify the commitment **[expand]**;
+* Optional meta-script-related meta-data;

 This proof is simmetrically encrypted with the dark-tag using AES 256 together with the entire chain of proofs up to the issuance of the token and uploaded to the storage server(s) selected by the payee.

-Every signature performed in the transaction **must** include a commitment to the proof produced.
+Every signature performed in the transaction **should** include a commitment to the proof produced.

-In the case of a multisig address spending funds **all** the signatures must include the same commitment.
+In the case of a multisig address spending funds at least one of the signatures **must** include a commitment to the proof.

 ### Lightning Asset Transfer
 [expand]